percona/portal-doc/docs/march-2022.md

 ## Enhancements

-### Invite users without a Percona account to join your organization
+### Invite users without a Percona Account to join your organization
-As a member of an organization, you can invite other users to join your team even if their email address is not linked to a Percona account yet.
+As a member of an organization, you can invite other users to join your team even if their email address is not linked to a Percona Account yet.

-Previously, only users with a Percona account could join Platform Portal organizations.
+Previously, only users with a Percona Account could join Platform Portal organizations.
-The new users receive an email notifying them of the invite, and another one to activate their Percona account.

-As soon as their accounts are active, the new members can log in to Percona Platform and check the details of the organization.
+New users receive the invitation via an email notification.
+Once they accept the invitation by signing up on Percona Platform, they are automatically added to your organization.

 ### PMM Server addresses validated before connecting to Percona Platform